sjkillen/superboat/README.md

 1. Connect a client (Running on separate machine than the VPN) with "$ openvpn client.ovpn"

 ## Extra info
+- Main gateway is usually 10.0.0.1
-- ipp.txt tracks IP addresses
+- ipp.txt tracks IP addresses (usually increments of 1)

 ### Resources
 - https://steamforge.net/wiki/index.php/How_to_configure_OpenVPN_to_resolve_local_DNS_%26_hostnames